3 December, 2020

 When and How Panoply May Contact You

 When you register with Panoply, or complete a prequalification questionnaire associated with a particular trial, you indicate your consent for Panoply to store your Personal Information in our database and contact you about clinical trials for which you may be eligible by various means, including telephone, email, and mail.
 You also have the option of receiving emails regarding new postings to our site, including news or new clinical trials.
-In addition, Panoply may contact you periodically when we have provided new functionality to our website, so that you may take advantage of the new services.
+In addition, Panoply may contact you periodically when we have provided new functionality to our websites and applications, so that you may take advantage of the new services.
 If you receive a text message from us and would like to discontinue such messages, you may reply with the word “STOP.”
 Should you provide a mobile telephone number as a means of contact, your provision of that telephone number, and acceptance of the consent presented as a function of submitting it, constitutes your permission that Panoply may contact you at that number.